michellab/BioSimSpace/paper/paper.md

 ![BioSimSpace nodes are adaptive to new functionality without modification.](figures/fig3.png)

+## Extensibility

+BioSimSpace has been developed with the intention of being easily extensible.
+Adding support for a new MD engine just requires the creation of a new `BioSimSpace.Process` class and accompanying functionality to translate the high level `BioSimSpace.Protocol` objects into package specific configuration files.
+Similarly, it is easy to add support for new tools and utilities as long as they read and write to one of the many molecular file formats that we support.
+For example, as an alternative to our built in molecular alignment code, it was trivial to wrap the FKCOMBU program from the KCOMBU [@ref-KCOMBU] package to enable flexible alignment of molecules.
+Importantly, support for new packages doesn't change our core API so that new functionality is exposed to users without breaking existing scripts.

 ## Ease of use

 BioSimSpace is avaiable to install from source, as a binary, and as a conda package (https://anaconda.org/michellab/biosimspace), all of which are continually built and deployed as part of our developent pipeline (https://dev.azure.com/michellab/BioSimSpace).
 This means that it is easy for users to keep up to date with the latest features, without having to wait for a new release.
 In addition, access to BioSimSpace is always available through our notebook server (https://notebook.biosimspace.org), where users are free to work through tutorials and workshop material and make use of our existing repository of nodes.